ikopke23/ShallowBlue/README.md

 ## Issues
- - Bottom right diagonal is not checking if pieces are in interposing check
+ - Bottom right diagonal is not checking if pieces are interposing check
  - No way to reset board
  - En can move into check, or can move a piece that is being pinned